Trademark Trial and Appeal Board (TTAB) Proceedings – Oppositions and Cancellations

 This is pretty much what it sounds like.
 If someone wants to fie an opposition but it needs more time to file then it will file with the TTAB a request to extend its time to oppose.
 There are guidelines for how many extensions will be granted and how long the extension will be, but as long as the opposer timely files a request TTAB will grant a first extension.

-A first request of thirty (30) days will be granted on request, without a showing of cause.
-Alternatively, a first request of ninety (90) days will be granted upon a showing of good cause.
+A first request of thirty (30) days will be granted on request (no charge), without a showing of cause.
+Longer time periods will require showing good cause and paying a fee.

 I hope that you found this overview helpful!

-If you have general questions about TTAB Proceedings, Office Actions or Trademark Opposition send them to email@example.com.
+If you have general questions about TTAB Proceedings send an email to: firstname.lastname@example.org.

 M.E.T.A.L.
 Law Group, LLP

 “Richard Jefferson is a Mensch and a gentleman who is also well-versed in cutting-edge legal developments that he employs to help his clients, from the large to the very small.
 He is especially good about looking after the business interests of the ‘little guy’ and is just as well equipped to handle large, complex and far reaching deals.
-In a business where one deal can make, break or substantially derail a career, having a guy like Richard on your side means dramatically evening the odds in your favor for long term success in an exciting but volatile industry. ” – Tess Taylor – President, NARIP National Association of Record Industry Professionals (the largest music industry network in the world)
+Having a guy like Richard on your side means dramatically evening the odds in your favor for long term success in an exciting but volatile industry. ” – Tess Taylor – President, NARIP National Association of Record Industry Professionals (the largest music industry network in the world)

 “Not only is Richard a knowledgeable attorney, he’s a great guy.
 He genuinely cares about helping you and has the experience to do it.
 Hard working, trustworthy, and a consummate professional…Richard is the one you want on your team.” – Tamala Hutcherson – Manager Contract Administration at Disney Music Group